shivanthi-amara/ocm-qe-assistant/README.md

 ## Overview

-The QE Assistant Tool is aimed at facilitating QE tasks in RHACM environments, currently, this tool includes two abilities, one is helping to analyse the failed cases to generate the analysis report, another is helping to generate automation scripts following Polarion test cases.
+The QE Assistant Tool is aimed at facilitating QE tasks in OCM environments, currently, this tool includes two abilities, one is helping to analyse the failed cases to generate the analysis report, another is helping to generate automation scripts following Polarion test cases.

 ## How to use